Screaming Trees bassist Van Conner dies at 55

 In the past two weeks, Gary Lee Conner had been providing updates on his brother’s health through his Facebook account.
 According to a Jan.
 5 post, Van Conner had been unable to walk “for about a year” and was recently hospitalized with a liver infection, the latest in an “array of health problems” since an emergency stomach surgery in late 2021.

-The Conner brothers formed Screaming Trees alongside drummer Mark Pickerel and singer Mark Lanegan and relocated to Seattle in the mid-’80s.
+The Conner brothers formed Screaming Trees in the mid-’80s alongside drummer Mark Pickerel and singer Mark Lanegan, recording eight studio albums before eventually disbanding in 2000.
 Lanegan died just last year at age 57.